New Zealand latest nation to sign space agreement with NASA | Technology

 There could also soon be a second New Zealand launch site.
 The government announced Tuesday it was partnering with Indigenous Maori to buy land in the Canterbury region to develop a space launch site.

-Estimates indicate the New Zealand space industry is worth 1.7 billion New Zealand dollars ($1.2 billion) and that space manufacturing generates about NZ$250 million a year.
+Estimates indicate the New Zealand space industry is worth 1.7 billion New Zealand dollars (USD 1.2 billion) and that space manufacturing generates about 250 million New Zealand dollars a year.

 NASA Administrator Bill Nelson said in a statement that New Zealand was one of seven nations that helped craft the principles in the accords and he was delighted they had signed up.